AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/understanding-models.md

  <tbody>
   <tr>
    <td colname="col1"> <b>Create or Clone a Model</b> </td>
-   <td colname="col2"> <p>For new or cloned algorithmic models, the creation process runs once per day at:
+   <td colname="col2"> <p>For new or cloned [!UICONTROL Look-Alike Models], the creation process runs once per day at:
      <ul id="ul_97333AC409AF4760A91D90A06050122B">
       <li id="li_3A43809F924341FCAC3A85E3825E0F61"> 5 PM EST (November - March) </li>
       <li id="li_C07D22AB192D4E0191D9EBF6426EC73D"> 6 PM EDT (March - November) </li>
      </ul> </p> <p>Models built or cloned after the creation deadline are processed the following day. </p> <p>If the first run of a model generates no data it will run a second time, the next day.
 If the second attempt also doesn't generate any data, there will be a third attempt, the next day.
 The model will stop running if the third attempt also doesn't generate any data.
 In this case, we will deactivate the model.
-See more in <a href="../../features/algorithmic-models/understanding-models.md#troubleshooting"> Troubleshooting Algorithmic Models</a>. </p> </td>
+See more in <a href="../../features/algorithmic-models/understanding-models.md#troubleshooting"> Troubleshooting Look-Alike Models</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <b>Update a Model</b> </td>